dog-broad/OS_Notes/Java.md

 public class Main {
     public static void main(String[] args) {
-        BankAccount account = new BankAccount(); // Creating a new BankAccount object account.deposit(1000); // Depositing 1000 into the account System.out.println("Balance: " + account.getBalance()); // Printing the current balance of the account
+        BankAccount account = new BankAccount(); // Creating a new BankAccount object
-    }
+        // Here the variable 'balance' is not directly accessible as it is private account.deposit(1000); // Depositing 1000 into the account System.out.println("Balance: " + account.getBalance()); // Printing the current balance of the account }